bksanda/bootstrap_lab/readme.md

+##WDI SEA 2014-2015 Assignment
+###First lesson on Bootstrap

 ## Mockups Lab

 For today's lab, we'd like you to code up the mockups using Twitter Bootstrap.

 ## Getting Started

 1. For each mockup, create a new HTML page and include Twitter Bootstrap in your head tag

 ```
 <link href="//maxcdn.bootstrapcdn.com/bootstrap/3.3.1/css/bootstrap.min.css" rel="stylesheet">